 Academic Administration Report - Greg Heileman, Vice Provost, Undergraduate Education

-There are few proposals on queue and we have been talking to Curricular Affairs on how to manage and set expectations for others so that their proposals can be submitted as early as possible and not miss a possible deadline.
+There are few proposals on queue, and we have been talking to Curricular Affairs on how to manage and set expectations for others so that their proposals can be submitted as early as possible and not miss a possible deadline.
 We are now conducting a preliminary review that is ahead of formal submission for new majors, to really give feedback on the proposal and point out any issues that might be a concern to the committees.

 We had visitors from the Association for Undergraduate Education and Research Universities, and conducted their Bi-Annual meeting here, and it went very well.